Transfer of Learning: A Complete Guide for TeachersTransfer of Learning: A Complete Guide for Teachers - educational concept illustration

 Even when students possess transferable knowledge, they may not retrieve it at the appropriate moment.
 The new situation doesn't activate the relevant prior learning because the surface features differ too much from the original learning context.

 This retrieval failure explains why students sometimes claim they "never learned" something they actually studied extensively.
 The knowledge exists in memory, but the current context doesn't trigger its retrieval.
-Retrieval practice across varied contexts can help address this problem.
+Retrieval practise across varied contexts can help address this problem.

 Identical Elements Theory